dswang2011/TokenSelection4NNs/README.md

 * Python File: "main.py".
 * you need to change the parameters in the function of train_model(), especially for the line below:
 -----------------------------
-	# strategy can be: fulltext, stopword, random, POS, dependency,
+	# strategy can be: fulltext, stopword, random, POS, dependency, entity
 	train = token_select.get_train(dataset="IMDB",file_name="train.csv",stragety="stopword",POS_category="Noun")

 * where you need to specify the dataset and file_name, and strategy, and then you can run your code.
 Note that if you did not set stragety="POS", the POS_category won't be used.
+* The strategy combination is constrained as follows:
-* If you set strategy="POS", POS_category can be: "Noun", "Verb", "Adjective", "Noun_Verb", "Noun_Adjective", "Verb_Adjective", "Noun_Verb_Adjective".
+** if strategy="POS", then POS_category works, possible value: "Noun", "Verb", "Adjective", "Noun_Verb", "Noun_Adjective", "Verb_Adjective", "Noun_Verb_Adjective".
+** if strategy="fulltext", "stopword", or "entity", then other parameters won't work.
+** if strategy="random", then select_ratio works, possible values: 0.9,0.8,0.7,0.6,0.5
+** if stragety="dependency", then cut works, possible values: 1,2,3

 ## configuration